GaryDoooo/ml_codes/Google_cloud_ghost_disk.HowTo.md

 The Google Cloud VM I am using is Ubuntu 20 LTS.
 Shrank the boot disk with Boot and EFI.
 Google system itself doesn't support make a disk smaller.
 But you always can make it bigger.
 Easier to spend more but no way to cost down.

-This method can be down hot machines.
-No need to turn of it.
+This method does not need to turn of the VM.

 ### First make a smaller disk, and mount to your VM (with the disk to shrink)